ASL-LEX/SignLab/README.md

 `server` and `client` package in different terminals from the respective folders.

 Note: For the server, you need to specify an `env` file to load.
+The command above will run the server with `NODE_ENV` set to `local`.